amedeos/amedeos.github.io/_posts/2022-08-20-Install-OpenShift-IPI-bm-on-lab.md

 Edit Ansible inventory
 -------------------

-If you're installing all VMs in only one host / hypervisor / NUC, skip this chapter, otherwise if you want to balance your VMs across multiple hosts, hypervisors, NUCs, you need to specify how many workers you want and on which KVM host / NUC system, every virtual machines (utility, bastion, masters and workers) will be created; for doing this you need to create a **custom-bm-ansible-nodes.json** file where you can specify hypervisor (NUC), ipmi IP and port and MAC addresses.
+If you're installing all VMs in only one host / hypervisor / NUC, skip this chapter, otherwise if you want to balance your VMs across multiple hosts, hypervisors, NUCs, you need to specify how many workers you want and on which KVM host / NUC system, every virtual machines (utility, bastion, masters and workers) will be created; for doing this you need to create a **custom-bm-ansible-nodes.json** file where you can specify hypervisor (NUC), **redfish** IP and port and MAC addresses, where redfish ip usually is the baremetal_ip defined on hosts-kvmhost inventory file.

 - copy from all in one file **bm-ansible-nodes.json**:
 ```bash